kubermatic/kubermatic/docs/proposals/cloud-cost-exporter.md

 ## Motivation and Background

 Billing in Cloud Environments is hard and sometimes almost obscure.
-We want to improve this situation for our customers.
+We want to improve this situation for KKP admins.
 For this reason, we want to create a Cloud Cost Exporter for Prometheus, which allows Prometheus to scrape the cost of the Kubermatic managed infrastructure.